-My first book, about the science of the ancient sea monsters that evolved into modern-day squid, is coming out October 2017 from the University Press of New England.
+My first book, which tells the true story of ancient sea monsters that evolved into modern-day squid, will be published in October 2017 by the University Press of New England.
 I'll be sharing the title and cover just as soon as I can.

-I studied squid babies for my PhD at Hopkins Marine Station of Stanford University.
+For my PhD, I studied baby squid at Hopkins Marine Station of Stanford University.
 Before that, I got a BA in Biology from the College of Creative Studies of the University of California, Santa Barbara.
 Now I live in San Jose, California, with my husband, kids, cats, and plants.

 My name can be tricky to pronounce.
 It rhymes with Banana Cough.